-The mezzoloth has a Jump modifier of +20, so it automatically succeeds on 5-foot and 10-foot jumps down, and at 5-foot jumps when it ascends 5 feet. flame (it can't make the Spellcraft check required to ignite it on the Plane of Shadow).
+The mezzoloth has a Jump modifier of +20, so it automatically succeeds on 5-loot and 10-loot jumps down, and at 5-loot jumps when it ascends 5 feet. flame (it can't make the Spellcraft check required to ignite it on the Plane of Shadow).